dogpls/dogpls/README.md

 <a href="https://anthonygomez.net/"><img src="https://img.shields.io/badge/PORTFOLIO-blue?style=for-the-badge&logoColor=white" alt="Portfolio"></a>

 - 🌱 Learning new tech by deploying it in my homelab and seeing what survives.
-- ❤️ I like programming, and building out a cool homelab.
+- ❤️ I love programming, and building out a cool homelab.
 - 📫 How to reach me:
 anthony@anthonygomez.net
   </ul>